Implementing the National eProcurement Strategy across South West of England NHS Trusts

 Trusts should be aware that there are three primary use cases which should be deployed first.
 There are three core, enabling measures that need to be implemented before any of the use cases can be deployed and these are as shown below.
 They provide the foundation for further use cases, which Trusts may proceed to adopt as they fully exploit and benefit from the strategy.

 High level guidance is now available for Trust GS1 Leads via the Centre For Procurement Excellence (CPE) portal.
-Contact Dave Snell if you require access to the portal.
 In addition, information relevant to GS1 Leads may be accessed here, in the private area of our website (requires log in).

 GS1 Standards in Healthcare: